kubernetes/website/content/en/docs/concepts/security/overview.md

 Finally moving down into the application code level, this is one of the primary attack surfaces over which you have the most control.
-This is also outside of the scope of Kubernetes but we recommend a few of the following:
+This is also outside of the scope of Kubernetes but here are a few recommendations:

 ### General Code Security Guidance Table